lawrluor/music-invaders/README.md

 2. **Musical Layout**: Enemies are positioned on the x-axis proportionally to a piano keyboard layout.

+3. **Game Modes**:
-3. **Waves of Enemies**: Battle through 5 waves of increasingly difficult enemies.
+   - **Classic Mode**: Battle through 5 waves of increasingly difficult enemies to win.
+   - **Survival Mode**: Play through endless waves of enemies until you run out of ammo or health.
+Earn bonus ammo after each wave based on the number of enemies.

 4. **Shield Protection**: Your spaceship is protected by a shield.
 Enemies that pass through will damage your health.